SteveG/underthebar/README.md

 Lastly is just some stats:
 - A tracking list of your body measurements
 - A list of personal records for exercises that have been completed recently

+## Routine Editor page
+Newest addition and not for the faint of heart.
+Here you can create/modify your Hevy routines in raw text mode.
+More detailed instructions for this are included on the page.
+Best used in conjuction with the existing Hevy routine editors.
+Provides a potential avenue to copy your routines from a spreadsheet program for those who manage detailed programming.

 ## Analysis page
 To get graphs go to the analysis page (the second, graph-looking button on the left)